3D Cell Reference in Excel (Table of Contents)

 Suppose we have the sales data for a company.

-- Now we shall use this data to create a simple chart in another worksheet.
-So, we shall create a new tab and rename it to “Chart”, and go to the Insert tab in the ribbon on the top.
+- We shall use this data to create a simple chart in another worksheet.
+So, we shall create a new tab, rename it to “Chart”, and go to the Insert tab in the ribbon on the top.
 Here, we shall select the Insert Column or Bar chart.

 - Next, we shall select a simple 2-D Clustered Column chart.

-- Now, we shall get a dialog box to select the chart data source.
+- We shall get a dialog box to select the chart data source.

 - Here we shall select the source data from the Sales Data tab.
 We shall select the range of cells where we have defined the Sales for each product.

 - We notice here that all our listed products are mentioned on the right pane of the dialogue box.
 This shows the source data selection.
-We have the option to edit the source data as per our requirement by clicking on the “Edit” button just above this pane.
+We can edit the source data as required by clicking the “Edit” button above this pane.

 Thus, we have successfully created the chart by using the 3D reference.